itk-dev/leantime-omnisearch/README.md

 Install the plugin through Leantime in your web browser.

-The install process symlinks the the build file ` dist/omniSearch.js ` with `public/dist/js/omniSearch.js`in leantime.
+The install process symlinks the built file `dist/omniSearch.js` with `public/dist/js/omniSearch.js`in leantime.

 Run this to watch files